Unboxed-Software/solana-course/content/non-transferable-token.md

 ### 5. Transfer token

-In this step, we will try and transfer the non transferable token from the source account to the destination account.
+In this step, we will try and transfer the non-transferable token from the source account to the destination account.
 This call will fail and throw `SendTransactionError`.

 ```ts
 async function main(){